arwas11/ApplyAI/README.md

 - Python 3.12+
 - Node.js 18+ and `npm`
-- A Google Cloud project with:
+- A Google Cloud project with Firestore, Gemini API, and Firebase Auth enabled.
-  1. Firestore (in Native Mode) enabled.
-  2. Gemini API enabled.
-  3. A service account with `Cloud Datastore User` and `Secret Manager Secret Accessor` roles.
-  4. A downloaded JSON key for that service account.

 ### 1) Backend (`server/`)